 Today I can't create a shapefile layer, before or after restarting QGIS, in my real PostGIS project or a new file-based project.
 I get the yellow top warning, and the Messages log just shows:

 The weird thing is that yesterday I'd swear I could toggle editing with the layer's right click menu OR the toolbar button.
 Today the right click can't ever enable the editing tools (it does toggle its icon), and when the toolbar eventually does, the layer icon shows "can't edit" - see screenshot.

 I suppose those need to be different bug reports?

-#4 Updated by Jürgen Fischer about 1 year ago
+#4 Updated by Jürgen Fischer over 2 years ago

 - Resolution set to no timely feedback

 - Status changed from Feedback to Closed

 Bulk closing 82 tickets in feedback state for more than 90 days affecting an old version.
 Feel free to reopen if it still applies to a current version and you have more information that clarify the issue.